dainguyennha/jt/README.md

-How to run backend:
+##How to run backend:
 sh run.sh(Linux)
-How to run front end:
+##How to run front end:
-npm init
-ng serve
+delete package-lock.json if present? delete node_modules if present? then run npm install ng serve